pakoito/RxPaper2/README.md

 #### GetPath

 Returns the path to the current book.
-Note that the path will not exist until a value is saved in the book.
+Note that the path will not exist until any value is saved in the book.

 ```java
 Single<String> path = book.getPath();